micropython/micropython/docs/psoc6/installation.rst

             .. code-block:: bash

-                curl.exe -s -L https://raw.githubusercontent.com/infineon/micropython/ports/psoc6/tools/psoc6/mpy-psoc6.cmd > mpy-psoc6.cmd
+                curl.exe -s -L https://raw.githubusercontent.com/infineon/micropython/ports-psoc6/tools/psoc6/mpy-psoc6.cmd > mpy-psoc6.cmd

-Find all the available commands an options by running the script with the command help:
+Find all the available commands and options by running the script with the command help:

 .. tabs::